 You can see the rotten area between the right and middle window.

-These are the two metal rails above the front windows that need to be taken off in order to remove the wooden frame from the inside.
+These are the two metal rails above the front windows that needed to be taken off in order to remove the wooden frame from the inside.
 The upper one in the picture joins the aluminium roof to the front ABS plastic panel.
 The lower one holds the hinge for the three front windows.
 Both have sets of screws that screw into the front window frame.

 Now my garage looks like a crime scene from an arson!
+Positioning all the wood out as a plan to make a new wooden frame.

-The cracks in the ABS front panel.......
+The cracks in the ABS plastic front panel.......

 After taking all the wood away from behind the front "ABS plastic front panel", the crack can clearly be seen.

-Behind the large crack.
+Behind the largest crack.

-I found another crack but its smaller.
+I found another crack but it was a bit smaller.

 This is the bottom of them.